British mip-caps fall over no-deal Brexit fears | Business

 London-listed mid-caps fell on Monday on fears that Britain's transition period out of the European Union would expire without a free trade deal in place, while Countrywide surged to a near ten-month high following a sweetened buyout offer.

-"There has been progressed on a technical level behind the scenes, but there is no political agreement yet."
-British and EU negotiators have been haggling for weeks over fishing rights, ensuring fair competition for companies, and ways to solve future disputes.
-Investment bank JPMorgan said the odds of a no-trade deal exit had risen to more than 30% from 20%.
+"There has been progress on a technical level behind the scenes, but there is no political agreement yet."
+British and EU negotiators have been haggling for weeks over fishing rights, ensuring fair competition for companies and ways to solve future disputes.
+Investment bank JPMorgan said odds of a no-trade deal exit had risen to more than 30% from 20%.

 Still, the FTSE 100 is on track to record its biggest quarterly gain since 2010 after being boosted by hopes that effective COVID-19 vaccines would soon be available and speed up an economic recovery next year.
 Data on Monday showed UK house prices last month posted their biggest annual increase since June 2016, as people sought to move into bigger houses following COVID-19-driven lockdowns.

-In company news, Countrywide Plc surged 20.5% after real estate management firm Connells Ltd said it had raised its buyout offer for the British firm to 164.5 million pounds ($219.99 million).
-Fashion retailer Ted Baker slipped 2.1% as its half-year losses ballooned due to coronavirus-led lockdowns denting retail sales.
+In company news, Countrywide Plc surged 21.3% after real estate management firm Connells Ltd said it had raised its buyout offer for the British firm to 164.5 million pounds ($219.99 million).
+Fashion retailer Ted Baker tumbled 5.7% as its half-year losses ballooned due to coronavirus-led lockdowns denting retail sales.